-Vowing to devote her life to the service of Christ, Lucy’s mother nonetheless pre-arranged a marriage between her daughter and a pagan man.
-Lucy of course had other plans, and when prayers at the tomb of Saint Agatha miraculously resulted in the curing of her mother's long, grave illness, both Lucy and her mother were suddenly on the same page.
-The dowry that was subsequently earmarked for her pagan bridegroom was instead donated to the poor.
+Lucy’s mother pre-arranged a marriage between her daughter and a pagan man.
+Vowing to devote her life to the service of Christ, Lucy had other plans.
+When prayers at the tomb of Saint Agatha miraculously resulted in the curing of her mother's long, grave illness, both Lucy and her mother were suddenly on the same page.
+The dowry that was earmarked for her pagan bridegroom was instead donated to the poor.

-Wise beyond her years, Lucy once remarked "whatever you give away at death for the Lord's sake you give because you cannot take it with you.
+Wise beyond her years, Lucy once remarked "Whatever you give away at death for the Lord's sake you give because you cannot take it with you.
 Give now to the true Savior, while you are healthy, whatever you intended to give away at your death."
-Scripture tells us that we will be judged based upon our charitable works and compassion for the indigent and impoverished (Matthew 25:31-40).
+Scripture tells us that we will be judged based upon our charitable works and compassion for the impoverished and indigent, the marginalized in our midst that are viewed in the eyes of the world as useless and burdensome (Matthew 25:31-40).
 We can all learn from this intrepid young saint’s sage words.

-Now recognized as the patron saint of those afflicted with blindness and eye trouble, be sure to remember this courageous and resolute doubly crowned virgin and martyr on December 13th, when she is celebrated as a true role model for Christians everywhere who seek to know, love and serve God in this world so that they may be with him in the heavenly paradise for all of eternity.
+Now recognized as the Patron Saint of those afflicted with blindness and eye trouble, be sure to remember this doubly crowned virgin and martyr on December 13th, when she is celebrated as a true role model for Christians everywhere who seek to know, love and serve God in this world so that they may be with him in the heavenly paradise for all of eternity.